How to Stop Your Desk Chair from Rolling

 You can use carpet tape to keep the edges and corners flush with the floor, too.
 It’s magical.

-I recently added a carpet in my office, but because of the size of the carpet and the size of the rug, my chair kept getting stuck on the edge of the carpet.
+In one of my older office set ups, I added a carpet.
+Because of the size of the carpet and the size of the rug, my chair kept getting stuck on the edge of the carpet.

 Fixing this was really easy.
 I added these rollerblade wheels to my desk chair and used carpet tape to keep the edge of the rug down flush against the floor.
 It was very effective.